swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 Because tasks spawned by `spawn let` are child tasks, they naturally participate in their parent's cancellation.

-Cancellation of the parent task means that the context in which the `spawn let` declarations exist is cancelled, and any tasks created by those declatations will be cancelled as well.
+Cancellation of the parent task means that the context in which the `spawn let` declarations exist is cancelled, and any tasks created by those declarations will be cancelled as well.
 Because cancellation in Swift is co-operative, it does not prevent the spawning of tasks, however tasks spawned from a cancelled context are *immediately* marked as cancelled.
-The exhibits the same semantics as `TaskGroup.spawn` which, when used from an already cancelled task, _will_ spawn more child-tasks, however they will be immediately created as cancelled tasks – which they can inspect by calling `Task.isCancelled`.
+This exhibits the same semantics as `TaskGroup.spawn` which, when used from an already cancelled task, _will_ spawn more child-tasks, however they will be immediately created as cancelled tasks — which they can inspect by calling `Task.isCancelled`.

 We can observe this in the following example: